• Skip to primary navigation

 Don't forget to rinse the sand before use, though!

-Silica Sand: This can be another alternative if you don't find the other two sands in your area.
+This is another alternative if you don’t find the other two sands in your area.
 Silica sand is a mixture of fine sand and coarse particles.

 It does help in rooting and can be used as topsoil for potted plants.